Skip to main content Skip to footer

 • You will be screened for symptoms of illness

-• You will be asked to wait (5-15 minutes) after your vaccination
+• You will be asked to wait (5-15 minutes) after the vaccination

 • For children ages six months to 11 years: